-We’ve already blogged about changes to vehicle tax from April 1 and how we’ve engaged with motor manufacturers and retailers through different activities ranging from workshops to presentations to round table meetings.
+We’ve already blogged about changes to vehicle tax from April 1 and how we’ve engaged with motor manufacturers and retailers.
+We've done this through different activities, ranging from workshops to presentations to round table meetings.

 So, last month we met NI motor retailers at our sister agency, the Driver and Vehicle Agency, in Coleraine and at Wilsons Auctions in Belfast.
 A massive thanks to both organisations for hosting us.

 We talked through the changes with motor retailers who’ll be directly affected and took the opportunity to answer their questions about the new rules.

 More importantly, we tested the language we used in our messages.
 It was not until we were face to face with retailers that we could truly appreciate their reaction to our messages and how they had been understood.
 This will help us to tailor our future communications to make sure they’re right for our different customers’ needs.